minakamoto/pcshscr2023/webapp/handson-for-catchup/0th.md

 - This is a session to look at the differences between modern and traditional web app architecture and the technology stack required for modern web app development.
   - Please take a look at the information listed, talk to other attendees, and find out what you're interested in.
 Try to get a feel for what modern web app development is like.
-- This session is expected to last about 2 hours.
   - You may not know what it is the first time you see it, but that's okay.
 It is enough to know that web development in the past and today are very different, and that the amount and breadth of the technology stack for modern web development is broad.
   - You may find this helpful to come back and look at it again after you've done some hands-on activities, etc.